Birds at Sunnylands

-Free bird walks are offered at the Center & Gardens on Friday mornings, November through May, and require no reservation.
+Free Guided Bird Walks are offered at the Center & Gardens on Friday mornings, November through May, and require no reservation.
 See the Sunnylands Events Calendar for information and a complete schedule.

 Birding tours of the estate are available in advance through online ticket sale.

 Sources & links: